Developer Guide

 The delete recurring session feature allows users to remove a single session from an existing recurring session.

-This section explains the implementation of the delete_rec_session
+This section explains the implementation of the delete_rec_session command and highlights the design considerations

 taken into account when implementing this feature.